oozaru01/AlphaCalculator/README.md

 # Binance Trading Calculator - TamperMonkey Script

 ## Overview
-A TamperMonkey userscript that provides real-time trading calculations and automation for Binance spot trading.
+A TamperMonkey userscript that provides real-time trading calculations and automation for Binance Alpha trading.
 The script analyzes the order book to suggest optimal buy/sell prices with minimal loss.

 # Public Release (Archived)